Pre-K

 Nurturing Curious Minds

 If you have ever spent any time with preschoolers, you know that their curious minds are incessant.
-“Why is that squirrel eating a nut?
+“Why is that bird chirping so loudly?
 Where do you think it lives?
-Why are there nuts on that tree?
-Where are the other squirrels?
+Why does it live in that tree?
+Where are the other birds?
 Why?
-Where?
 How come?”
-For us parents, these endless questions can be exasperating.… Read More
+For us parents, these endless questions can be exasperating.
+However,… Read More

 Two kids using a tablet with an adult